JimGrange/mixtur/cran-comments.md

 * Messages written to the console now use message() rather than print().

-* Relevant copyright declarations relating to code developed by Paul Bays is now contained in a Copyright field of our DESCRIPTION file.
+* Relevant copyright declarations relating to code developed by Paul Bays is now contained in a Copyright field in our DESCRIPTION file.

 ## Test environments
 * local OS Cataline v.10.15.7, R 4.0.2